SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 The list of properties can be edited as follows:

 * Add new properties: Click on "+ Add Properties" and select one or more properties.
-The selected properties will then be added to the end of the columns.
+The selected properties will then be added to the end of the columns.<br>
+Note: The property "Active Alarm Status" shows active alarms as icons in the table.
+If you select this property, please also configure the renderer "Active Alarm Status" in the list of columns.

 * Add a new action: Click on "+ Add Action".
 You can then add the predefined action to toggle the maintenance mode.
 Or you select “Create Operation” to create a button that will execute a shell command.
 In the following dialog you can then enter the label for the button and the shell command to be executed.
 ![image alt text](/guides/users-guide/image_19.png)
 Note: The dialog shows the predefined shell commands of the first device that supports shell commands.
 The list is empty if there is no such device.
-For details about shell commands, see [http://www.cumulocity.com/guides/users-guide/device-management/#shell](http://www.cumulocity.com/guides/users-guide/device-management/#shell) .
+For details about shell commands, see [http://www.cumulocity.com/guides/users-guide/device-management/#shell](http://www.cumulocity.com/guides/users-guide/device-management/#shell).<br>
 Note: You can also enter the JSON format of the operation that should be send to the device.
 For details, please contact the device vendor for supported operations.

 * Edit column header: To edit the header of the column, click on the column "Label" and edit the label.